parisba/SAConEU19/SAConBerlin2019_presentation.md

 ---

-# Participation
+# Survey Participation

+^ OK, so the primary means of data collection we used was a collection of free-form surveys.
+By free-form, we mean we asked for text answers, of as long as people felt like giving us.

 ---

+# Huge response!

+^ We got a huge response.
+Truly astonishing.
+We were expecting maybe 100 or so people.
+We're nearly at 500, and it's still going.

+---

+# Participant professions

+^ We asked participants what they did.
+At the point we did some analysis to prepare for giving our preliminary findings in this talk, our breakdown was as follows.

+---

+# Participant professions

 ![inline](graph_participants.png)

-^ When we performed our preliminary analysis to give this talk, we'd have 470 respondents.
+^ When we performed our preliminary analysis to give this talk, we had 470 respondents.
+And people are still responding.
 This is an excellent response rate.
 "Data Science", "Software Engineering", "Software Architecture", "Other".

 ---